abhishek1217/100-days-of-code/log.md

 ### Day 3: August 26, 2021

-**Today's Progress**: Today I coded for almost 2 and half hours, it involved basic control statements, but a tough logic implementation was also a part, so it was fun coming up with the solutions.
+**Today's Progress**: Today I coded for almost 2 and half hours, it involved basic control statements, but it had tough logic implementations, so it was fun coming up with the solutions.
 Learnt how important indentation is in Python, learnt a lot about leap years, count(), lower(), there's a website to copy paste readymade ASCII animations which can really come in handy, and learnt how easy it is to compare strings in Python.

 **Thoughts**: I had severe headache, but I didn't wanna put a break to this 100DaysOfCode Challenge that I have taken up, so I started coding, soon I was enjoying it and the headache just went away.
 I may not be as good as other programmers, but I do have some sort of inclination towards coding, and I shouldnt doubt myself too much.
 Just stick to the task in hand, finish this 100daysofcode course and make progress.

+### Day 4: August 27, 2021

+**Today's Progress**: Learnt about lists and round module in Python, learnt how strings can be made into a list of different types, coded a rock paper scissors game.

+**Thoughts**: There's no need to memorise everything in Python, just read through the documentation of the module you are using, and just remember what that module is capable of.
+Don't rush into start coding a given problem, write the soution in a paper, come up with all possible test cases and then start coding the program.